 Properties that have parking agreements in place that provide spaces will be issued all-day permits for those spots.

-- Many of the streets in the Downtown area have on-street parking spaces available.
+- Many of the streets in the Old Town area have on-street parking spaces available.
 On-street parking has no meters or fees, just time limitations.

 - On-site business parking, if provided, is also free (services such as valet may charge a fee).

-- There are lots of public parking lots and garages spread throughout the Downtown area that also provide free parking -- see below.
+- There are lots of public parking lots and garages spread throughout the area that also provide free parking.